What happened to the real Delia Balmer depicted in Until I Kill You?

 Warning: This article contains some graphic descriptions of domestic violence and assault that some may find distressing.

-Wondering what exactly happened to Delia Balmer and where she is now?
-Read on to find out everything you need to know about the subject of the new ITV drama.
+Wondering what happened to the real Delia Balmer and where she is now?
+Here's everything you need to know.

 Until I Kill You true story: What happened to Delia Balmer?